upa/mscp/doc/mscp.rst

        $ mscp -W mscp.checkpoint many-large-files 10.0.0.1:dst/

-Check the remaining files and chunkes, and resume the failed transfer:
+Check the remaining files and chunks, and resume the failed transfer:

 ::